holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Circle may modify the Purpose, Domain, or Accountabilities on a Sub-Circle.

-A Circle may also move its own Defined Roles or Policies into a Sub-Circle, or move any within the Sub-Circle into itself.
+A Circle may also move its own Defined Roles or Policies into a Sub-Circle, or move any from within the Sub-Circle into itself.

 Any of these modifications may only be done via the Governance Process of the Circle.